 Let’s consider an example of the DMCA in action.
 I love politics.
 I decide to put up a forum covering political matters on the web.
 One of my members posts a video of a famous politician doing something stupid.
 The member adds a popular song to the video.
 I then receive a copyright infringement complaint from the record company responsible for the song.
 So long as I follow the requirements of the DMCA, the record company cannot sue me for monetary damages.
 The company can sue the person posting the video, but that is all.

 For all the criticism the DMCA receives, it is one of the singular laws allowing the web to function as it does.
-Without this law, there would arguably be no user generated content websites in existence.
+Without this law, there would arguably be no user-generated content websites in existence.
 Why?
 They would be buried under copyright infringement lawsuits.
 This includes sites such as Facebook, Twitter, LinkedIn, Google+, any forum and so on.
 If you allow users to post content on your site, don’t hate the DMCA – love it.
 It keeps you out of court.

 Repeat Infringer Policy

+What is a repeat infringer policy?
 Let’s assume ten years ago I was smart enough to start a little site by the name of YouTube.
 The site takes off like mad and has millions of members.
 The members post tens of thousands of videos a day, a number I can’t hope to keep up with when it comes to checking for copyright infringement.

 Now let’s assume one member loves to make videos and in each video, he adds a song from his favorite artist.
 The record company behind this artist is none too happy about this as the use of the songs constitutes copyright infringement in their opinion.
-The company files copyright complaints with me and I dutifully take down the videos.
+The company files copyright complaints with me, and I dutifully take down the videos.
 The member responds by uploading a new batch of videos with more songs from the artist.
-The record company complains again and we fall into a never ending loop of complaints, video removals, new video uploads and more complaints.
+The record company complains again, and we fall into a never-ending loop of complaints, video removals, new video uploads, and more complaints.